Gabirel/Hack-SpaceVim/en_US/installation/installation-for-linux.md

 dein.vim is the plugins manager of SpaceVim.
 It is downloaded automatically by starting vim the first time.
 So you have to download it in advance.

-**Notice: You could download the offline package.
+**Notice: You could download [the offline package][plugins-download].
 But we HIGHLY RECOMMEND packing it up by yourself to make sure that all plugins is up-to-date to make you more powerful.**

 3. Open vim in your terminal